tbrowder/Date-Event/README.md

 **Date::Event** - Provides a class suitable for use with calendars or any Raku program associated with the Raku Date type

+**WARNING** This version introduces API 2 and backward compatibility with previous versions is not tested.

 SYNOPSIS
 ========